imranfadhil/pp_portfolio/README.md

 ### 1. COSTA Dataset - Carbonate Reservoir Analysis

-This project performs a complete petrophysical evaluation of the COSTA dataset, which represents a complex carbonate reservoir.
+This project performs a complete petrophysical evaluation of the COSTA dataset, which represents a carbonate reservoir.
 The workflow is broken down into a series of Jupyter notebooks, each tackling a specific stage of the analysis.

 *   **01_data_handler:** Loads well data (`.las` files) into a centralized `quick_pp` Project.
 *   **02_EDA:** Performs Exploratory Data Analysis (EDA) with `ydata-profiling` to assess data quality and distributions.